"Over 115 years of dedicated marine enforcement"

 The first state patrol vessel, the steamer "Lexington", was built in 1898 and assigned to enforce fishing laws off Cape Cod.
 A second shallow water vessel named "Lotus" soon completed the fleet.
 In 1924 the patrol vessel "Protector" was launched and Boston was her home port.

-The Marine Section has a primary patrol responsibility for the Charles and Mystic rivers; as well as the Harbor Islands National Park.
-The Section has a close and ongoing relationship with federal agencies such as the Coast Guard, Navy, Secret Service, D.E.A., U.S. Customs and U.S. Marshals.
+The Marine Unit has a primary patrol responsibility for the Charles and Mystic rivers as well as the DCR Harbor Islands National Park.
+The State Police Marine Unit’s jurisdiction also includes Logan International Airport, serving as the primary law enforcement agency for Logan’s seaward security.
+Members of the unit enforce the Department of Homeland Security 500 foot security zone surrounding the airport on a daily basis.
+The Marine Unit also has a responsibility to patrol the Massport properties in the Boston Inner Harbor which include the Boston Seaport District, Black Falcon Cruise Ship Terminal, Conley Shipping Terminal, Boston’s Fish Pier and the World Trade Center.
+The Unit has a close and ongoing relationship with federal agencies such as the U.S. Coast Guard, U.S. Navy, Secret Service, F.B.I., D.E.A., U.S. Customs & Border Protection, and U.S. Marshals.
 The State Police maintain a variety of vessels on trailers which can be transported across the state.
-This mobility enables the state to target areas experiencing particular enforcement problems and to respond to increased public safety concerns generated by occasional harborfests, tall ship parades, fireworks displays, etc.
+This mobility enables the state to target areas experiencing particular enforcement problems and to respond to increased public safety concerns generated by occasional harbor festivals and fireworks displays.

 Search & Rescue

-The Marine Section maintains a constant vigilance for suicidal individuals who jump from the Mystic-Tobin Bridge and other structures along the Charles River.
-The section maintains a ready state as a responder to Logan International Airport's Emergency-Disaster Plan.
-The Section's resources often provide logistic support to the State Police Underwater Recovery Unit which is comprised of troopers stationed across the state, as well as several whom are stationed at the Marine Section.
+The Marine Unit works with the Coast Guard and other maritime partners in the Eastern Massachusetts area of responsibility by maintaining constant vigilance during patrols and continuously monitoring the Coast Guard distress channel to assist endangered boaters.
+The Unit maintains a ready state as a responder to Logan International Airport's Emergency-Disaster Plan.
+The Unit’s resources often provide logistical support and serve as diving platforms to the State Police Underwater Recovery Unit which is comprised of troopers stationed across the state, as well as several who are stationed at the Marine Unit.

-The Marine Section maintains a variety of specialized vessels and support equipment which are ready to deploy as needed - whether the response be a law enforcement action or search and rescue effort.
-The vessel inventory consists of:
+The Marine Unit maintains a variety of specialized vessels and support equipment which are ready to deploy as needed - whether the response be a law enforcement action or search and rescue effort.

 - 20' teflon-hull airboat for ice and swamp conditions